 And in the garage next door, there’s another tiny startup inventing completely new things that could displace your company or industry.
 It may not even be trying to do this—swamping the old world may be a mere footnote in its glory-story.

 Some markets—like finance, gaming, art and software—are already seeing the impacts.
 Others may take a few years.
-But your industry and your discipline will be re-engineered by blockchain and Web 3.
+But your industry and your discipline may well be re-engineered by blockchain and Web 3.

-Learning about these things now will increase your chances of seeing the coming brimstone shower and decrease your likelihood of underestimating its threat.
+Learning about these things now will increase your chances of seeing the coming brimstone shower and decrease your likelihood of underestimating it.

-If your company plays a middleperson role, it may soon be replaced by decentralized alternatives.
+If your company plays a middleperson role, it may one day be replaced by decentralized alternatives.
 Some of these Decentralized Autonomous Organizations (DAOs) are already figuring this out, and Decentralized Exchanges (DEXs) are already up and running (mostly swapping one crypto currency for another, but give them time).

 If two counterparties can transact without an intermediary, with complete transparency and trust—for free—they will.
 Even deeply centralized exchanges are being re-engineered around blockchain (see companies like Atomyze in commodities and metals).

 Other financial services are already being disrupted.
 Decentralized Finance (DeFi) (rhymes with the fee-fi without the fo-fum) is gaining momentum now.
-So things like loans, insurance, and payments will tumble.
+So things like loans, insurance, and payments will happen using the blockchain instead of the current stack of banks, processors and payrails.

 Again: fast, trusted, transparent, and if not free, much, much cheaper… Sorry-not-at-all-sorry, Barclays and HSBC, you oligopolistic bastards.